 A Prime Insurance Special Hurricane Report

-Hurricanes Irma, Harvey, Florence, Michael and others like them have severely impacted cars in the region.
+Hurricanes Irma, Harvey, Florence, Michael, Barry and others like them have severely impacted cars in the region.
 Experts define any vehicle that has suffered flooding above floor level as being in a totaled category.

 If you are in the market for a car, Buyer, beware: you are at risk of being fooled into purchasing a vehicle with flood damage.
 Floods can damage the inner mechanical parts, like the engine, transmission, drive train, and electrical computer systems.

 Recent research has determined that there has been a 20 percent rise in flood damaged vehicles being offered by unscrupulous sellers so it pays to learn the signs.

 Four Ways to Check if the Car has Flood Damage